eunchangchoi/eunchangchoi.github.io/index.md

  <br>
  <strong> ACADEMIC INTERESTS </strong> <br>
-   Law, Technology Policy & Science; The Law and Political Economy <br>
+   Law, Technology Policy & Science; Science, Technology and Data Policy; The Law and Political Economy <br>
    Global Governance of Intellectual Property; Global Vaccine Access and the Patent System <br>
    Political Origins of Health Inequities; The Politics of Poverty and Globalization <br>
    Ethics of AI, Governing AI, Accountability for Algorithms; Social and legal Impacts of Machine Learning <br>